The six operations in topology: Relative Atiyah Duality

-and thus we can conclude. \end{proof} \begin{corollary}[Relative Atiyah Duality] Let $f:X\rightarrow Y$ be a proper shape submersion.
+and thus we can conclude. \end{proof} \begin{corollary}[Relative Atiyah Duality] Let $f:X\rightarrow Y$ be a proper map inducing a locally contractible geometric morphism.
 Then $\pfs{f}\s{X}\in\Sh{Y}{\spectra}$ is strongly dualizable with dual $\pfp{f}\s{X}$.
-In particular, if $X$ and $Y$ are smooth manifolds and $f$ is a proper topological submersion, then $\pfs{f}\s{X}$ is strongly dualizable with dual $\pfs{f}\text{Th}(-T_f)$. \end{corollary} \begin{proof} Since $f$ is proper, by smooth projection formula and the projection formula for the pushforward with supports, we have, functorially on $F\in\Sh{Y}{\spectra}$
+Moreover, if $X$ and $Y$ are smooth manifolds and $f$ is a proper submersion, then $\pfs{f}\s{X}$ is strongly dualizable with dual $\pfs{f}\text{Th}(-T_f)$. \end{corollary} \begin{proof} Since $f$ is proper, by \cref{smoothproj} and \cref{proj}, we have, functorially on $F\in\Sh{Y}{\spectra}$

-In particular, when $f$ is a submersion of smooth manifolds, by Proposition \ref{topsubmpb} and the previous theorem, we have $\pfp{f}\s{X}\simeq\pfs{f}\text{Th}(-T_f)$. \end{proof} \begin{remark} Let $X$ be a smooth manifold, $a:X\rightarrow\ast$ the unique map.
-By specializing the previous corollary to $a$ and Lemma \ref{classicthom}, we see that we recover the classical Atiyah duality. \end{remark}
+In particular, when $f$ is a submersion of smooth manifolds, by \Cref{topsubmpb} and the previous theorem, we have $\pfp{f}\s{X}\simeq\pfs{f}\text{Th}(-T_f)$. \end{proof} \begin{remark} Let $X$ be a smooth manifold, $a:X\rightarrow\ast$ the unique map.
+By specializing the previous corollary to $a$ and \Cref{classicthom}, we see that we recover the classical Atiyah duality (see \cite{atiyah1961thom}). \end{remark}